yongjer/university-project/README.md

 1. Launch the ROS2 nodes
 2. Connect the necessary hardware
-3. Run the VSLAM system
+3. Run the nav2 system

 ## License